 Also, don’t flush unused medicines down the toilet.
 These are starting to turn up in local drinking water supplies.
 Find the best way to dispose of them locally.

 Also, use natural cleaning products around the house.

 Individuals can accomplish a lot by doing their personal best to keep our rivers and lakes clean and pollutant free, however, the biggest problems are with industry and agriculture.

 Doing business with them helps keep fertilizers and pesticides out of the environment and it also reduces the need to truck food over long distances, which reduces all the pollution associated with transportation.

 Also, many areas are allowing households to buy their electricity from sustainable sources.

 If you live in an area where the utilities burn coal, switch to a green energy supplier.
 It will reduce acid rain, which is one of our biggest problems.

 Perhaps we shouldn’t have to remind folks not to litter, but still some people haven’t gotten the message.

-Finally, why not take it a step further and volunteer for a river or lake cleanup day project?
+Finally, why not take it a step further to keep lakes and rivers clean and volunteer for a river or lake cleanup day project?